From the English Department Faculty

 Sigma Tau Delta

 Harding's chapter of the International English Honor Society (Pi Mu) offers English majors and minors opportunities to submit their work to the organization's national journal The Rectangle.
-The organization's sponsors are Drs.
-Michael Claxton and Kathy Dillion.
+The organization's sponsors are Dr. Michael Claxton and Dr. Kathy Dillion.

 English 312: Writing Poetry